Cleaning GuidesHow to Clean Upholstery

 For example your garden table with a metal frame and a glass top.
 There are instructions on how to pack a piece of the sort for removals a few paragraphs above.
 Please, mark such items with an easy-to-see marking.
 Something that will notify the removals team and yourself to handle this item with care.

 There is no need to waste perfectly good space.
 You should stack items on top of solid tables also.
 Just make sure not to overload it.
 A couple of boxes won’t do any harm.

 If your couch has flat sides you can put it up vertically.
 Make sure that the surface underneath is perfectly flat.
 You can remove all cushions and store them separately.

 It is crucial to have proper ventilation between your items.
 It will limit the risk of mildew and moss.
 Air should be able to float around in order for the air conditioning to work.
 Provided there is such in your storage unit.

 Relocation and renovation tasks demand lots of resources.
 You need to invest energy, time and money in order to get those chores done.
-And you would love to finish them ASAP and get back to your normal day to day life.
+And you would love to finish them ASAP and get back to your normal day-to-day life.

+So, in order to achieve that in the least stressful way, you need to be well prepared.
+This post has the sole purpose of giving you the information you need on storing furniture.
 If you have additional questions or you need to know more about other similar topics, just ask.
 Leave a comment below and we will do our best to help you out.